Acaree/FeLiNa-Engine/README.md

 	-Inside a empty component, there is a place to drag a new material/mesh.
 The file dragged must be one of library (in assets window from the engine), others will be despreciated.

 - Scripts:
+	- In assets folder, you can find a demo scene named "Assignment3.json".
+This scene contains a tank with a script to move it with i,j,k & l, rotate the turret with mouse motion in X-axis and shoot a ball (instance) with the mouse middle button.
 	- Create an script inside assets folder.
 Refresh assets and double click to open the node graph window.
 	- Right click: 	- In node graph, the add node option will be shown.
 			- In a node, the delete option will be shown.